We round up surprising and the easiest methods for how to remove sublimation inks from shirts, tank tops, sweatshirts, and other fabrics.

 - Leave the shirt in the alcohol again for fifteen minutes.

 - Press your shirt with iron while it’s still dampened.
-However, make sure you place paper towels between the shirt and iron.
+However, make sure you place paper towels between the shirt and the iron.

 - Place aluminum foil on the dried shirt and press the shirt again for 5-6 minutes.